Philadelphia Bankruptcy Lawyers

 Chapter 7 Bankruptcy

 Chapter 7 is more common than Chapter 13, but both are used by thousands of Pennsylvania residents every year.
 The question is, which is right for your bankruptcy case?
-The answer is different for every debtor, because the “right” type of bankruptcy depends on factors like how much you earn, the nature of your debts, and your specific goals for the bankruptcy – for example, whether or not you are trying to prevent the repossession of your vehicle.
+The answer is different for every debtor, because the “right” type of bankruptcy depends on factors like how much you earn, the nature of your debts, and your specific goals for the bankruptcy – for example, whether or not you are trying to prevent the repossession of your vehicle or to stop a foreclosure on your home.

 Chapter 13 Bankruptcy